Xurdejl/mpv-config/README.md

 ## 🔮 Scripts

-- **[ModernX](https://github.com/zydezu/ModernX)** - A modern OSC UI replacement for MPV that retains the functionality of the default OSC.
+- **[ModernZ](https://github.com/Samillion/ModernZ)** - A sleek and modern OSC for mpv designed to enhance functionality by adding more features, all while preserving the core standards of mpv's OSC.

 - **[SmartCopyPaste](https://github.com/Eisa01/mpv-scripts?tab=readme-ov-file#smartcopypaste)** - Paste URLs and files directly from the clipboard into mpv.